Bobby Witt Jr. Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels rank 17th in baseball in home runs surrendered (78 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs allowed (78 total, 1.1 per game).

-- In his most recent outing on Sunday against the Seattle Mariners, the left-hander went five innings, allowing five earned runs while surrendering 10 hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he tossed five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.